kemalbayram61/kemalbayram61/README.md

 ## :sassy_man:  About me
 - :school: I am a Software Engineering graduate at Firat University
 - :technologist: I love using Software as a solution for every `Problem`
-- :computer: I am a competitive programmer mainly at `Cybersoft`
+- :computer: I am a competitive programmer mainly at `TEB`
 - :student: I’m currently learning: `Core Banking` and `Software Engineering`.
 - :nerd_face: Always `learning new things`
 <br>